QUIQQER/payment-paypal/README.md

 * Offer your customers the option to pay with an PayPal account
 * Customizable PayPal button
 * Optional PayPal Express button for a fast checkout per basket or single product item
+* **NEW**: Now features recurring payments with Billing Plans and Billing Agreements for subscription plan products

 Installation
 ------------